Travel Bloggers’ Top Things To-Do: Middle East, Asia, Pacific

 The odeum is quite easy to miss to be fair.
 It is a small Roman theater located next to one of the best preserved and biggest Roman theaters of the world.
 If you climb the Roman theater, that is an absolute must, you can easily see it.
 The theater only has room for a few hundred people and is still, just like the big Roman theater, used nowadays.
 Sometimes the odeum will be closed, however you can always give it a shot since you’re nearby anyway’

 After a great day on the slopes, there is nothing better than relaxing in a Japanese Hot Springs/Onsen.
 Hot Springs water is believed to have natural healing powers derived from the mineral content.
-So long you could get over the part of being totally naked in front of same gender strangers, the Japanese onsen is a must try in Niseko.
+So long you could get over the part of being totally naked in front of same gender strangers, the Japanese onsen is a must try in Niseko and one of the top things to do in Asia.
 Best hot spring in Niseko is the outdoor onsen at The Green Leaf Niseko Village, offering the surreal experience of outdoor hot spring surrounded by snow.

 One of the best izakaya styled (a type of informal Japanese gastropub) restaurants in Hirafu, Niseko.
 Japanese Izakayas are famous for being the casual after-work drinking and dining places.
 They are often compared to Irish pubs or American taverns.
 Top picks of A-Bu-Cha 2 are their signature hot pot, Hokkaido Seafood Sukiyaki, and other side dishes including grilled squid, sashimi, corn and edamame.
 Their Seafood Hot Pot is absolutely delicious with fresh Hokkaido crab, prawns and mussels cooked with local vegetables, making it the perfect dish for a snowy winter night.
 Early table reservation is highly recommended as this place is always fully booked during the peak winter season.